robbiekoski/robbiekoski.github.io/docs/homelab/pfSense.md

 ### Network Layout
 The Qotom Mini PC that I use to run my pfSense setup has a total of 4 NIC ports that allows me to create 3 separate LAN interfaces (because 1 port is always used for WAN uplink).
 My network is segmented into two interfaces because I want to be able to control how home and guest devices communicate with my homelab services.
 The first interface, simply called `LAB`, is reserved only for devices within my homelab including my main computer, Raspberry Pi projects, and Unraid server along with all of its services.
 The second interface is called `GUEST` and it is used for all other Wi-Fi and IoT devices around the house such as phones, tablets, laptops, smart TVs, etc.

----

-## Unraid

-### Background
-Before I eventually decided to use [Unraid](https://unraid.net/), I was running Proxmox to create and manage my virtual machines and containers.
-It was very helpful in initially learning the basics of virtualization, however, I felt myself wanting more.
-In addition, knowing that I wanted to build myself a NAS in the near future is what unlitatmely led me to try Unraid.
-So I took advantage of their 30-day free trial, loaded the OS onto a flash drive, and quickly fell in love with the simplicity and level of customizability that the Unraid UI offers.

-Unraid is an all-in-one solution to creating a well-rounded home server.
-It allows me to easily add storage with many forms of redunancy to choose from, setup user shares, create virtual machines, run docker containers and more.
-Some services/applications that I am currently running are Heimdall, Nginx Proxy Manager, Authelia, and Home Assistant.

----